WCLOP/WCLOP.github.io/content/speakers/Benjamin_Busam.md

 # Speaker Bio

 Benjamin Busam's expertise in computer vision, specifically in geometric deep learning and its application to 3D reconstruction and perception, aligns with the core topics of the workshop.
-His experience enhances discussions on the geometric aspects of pose estimation and the development of [one-shot methods](https
+His experience enhances discussions on the geometric aspects of pose estimation and the development of [one-shot methods](https://arxiv.org/pdf/2203.15533)